Are at-home semen tests for male fertility accurate?

 Are at-home semen tests accurate?

-At-home semen tests put users at risk of receiving misleading results.
-This means a user who is fertile might think they are not, or someone who is infertile might be led to believe they are fertile.
+At-home male fertility tests put users at risk of receiving misleading results.
+This means a fertile user might think they are not, or someone infertile might be led to believe they are fertile.
 With laboratory tests, there are checks and balances to prevent false-negative and false-positive results and follow-up tests that help to confirm or explain test results.

 The downsides of doing a semen test at home